 Here are some of the top strategies that will help you reap best out of the eCommerce:

-Wholesale distributors must become leaner, meaner, and more nimble in order to survive.
+Wholesale distribution integration must become leaner, meaner, and more nimble in order to survive.
 To meet client expectations, one proven method is to embrace the omni-channel sales approach.

 However, many wholesale distributors continue to employ separate systems to serve various distribution channels, resulting in information silos throughout your organization.
 This reduces insight into your supply chains and makes it more difficult for your company to deliver consistent customer experiences across all sales channels.